kroxylicious/kroxylicious/DEV_GUIDE.md

 ## Build

-JDK version 21 or newer, and Apache Maven are required for building this project.
+JDK version 21 or newer, and [Apache Maven®](https://maven.apache.org) are required for building this project.

 Kroxylicious targets language level 17, except for the `integrationtests` module which targets 21 to access some new language features.